 In addition to building a strong employer brand and accelerating the hiring process, you’ll need to:

 - Improve your interviewing skills: First impressions are important, and the interview is a deciding factor for many candidates fielding multiple offers.
 In fact, 65% will lose interest in a job if they have a negative experience, so you need to bring your A-game.
 You should:

 - Ask behavioral-based to measure their soft skills and culture fit.

 - Introduce them to future co-workers.

 - Stay in touch after the interview with updates.

 - Talk with your client about their benefits: Even the best interviewing skills won’t help you fill a role if your client doesn’t offer what workers want.
 Let your client know that most job seekers want paid time off, health care coverage, flexibility, opportunities for growth, and competitive salaries.

 - Be willing to negotiate: Since job seekers know what they’re worth, they’re often not willing to settle for a job that doesn’t meet any of their requirements.
 You and your client should be willing and ready to negotiate if you want to hire top talent.

 Take Your Recruiting To The Next Level

 Recruiting is hard work, and even the best of recruiters have room for improvement.
-In addition to being open to changing your strategies and following the advice above, one of the best things you can do to improve your recruiting process is talk with other recruiters.
-After all, many have already faced and overcome the same problems you’re facing.
+In addition to being open to changing your strategies and following the advice above, one of the best things you can do to is simply your tools and automate recruiting tasks that can be automated.